etsploit/tomodachi/README.md

 # Tomodachi

 This was sort of my first foray in NFTs with Solana.
+No one really cared and I gave most of them away lol.